-World class hiking is only one side of Torres del Paine.
-The superb fishing, kayaking, cycling, horse riding and puma tracking opportunities here are some of the national park's best kept secrets.
+World class hiking is only one aspect of Torres del Paine.
+The superb fishing, kayaking, cycling, horse riding and puma tracking opportunities here are some of the park's best-kept secrets.
 You can add these activities on to a multi-day trek, or base yourself in one of the remote estancias for a more immersive experience.
 Click on the icons in the map for more information.

 What can I do in Torres del Paine?

 Scattered around the park are refugios, camping sites, luxury lodges and all-inclusive hotels.
 Click on the icons on the map for more information about each one, or visit our hotels page to find the accommodation that's right for you.

 Where can I stay in Torres del Paine?

 Just look at a map of Torres del Paine and the colours will draw you in: the sprinkling of blue lakes in the south, the white ice cap to the west with it's white tongue of Glacier Grey and the green forest shrouding the grey towers, horns, spade and fortress peaks.